JetBrains/Qodana/topics/about-clone-finder.md

 2. If you don't have any CI for your project, we encourage you to try a free version of JetBrains [TeamCity](https://www.jetbrains.com/teamcity/), either in-cloud (currently in Beta) or on-premise.
 In this case, you can switch to our [TeamCity plugin](clone-finder-teamcity-plugin.md) as it gives more options.

-3. Try out Clone Finder features on GitHub as [GitHub Action](clone-finder-github-action.md).
+3. Try out Clone Finder features on GitHub as a [GitHub Action](clone-finder-github-action.md).